 Surprisingly, indoor aquariums can be the best locations to propagate Phoenix moss.
 These locations allow for better-controlled growth conditions and modifications to allow as much expansion as possible.
 It is not necessary to add carbon monoxide into the water since this moss does well without it.

 The most effective method to cultivate Phoenix moss is by dividing the plant into smaller pieces.
 These pieces can then be tied down to a mesh/net with thread or fishing string.
 Doing so will ensure that the moss remains attached while it begins to stick on its own and regenerate.

 Being that Phoenix moss is usually grown underwater, it will not really require any watering.
-However, just like Java moss it will greatly benefit from a steady water flow.
-Stagnant water promotes algae growth, which will damage this plant and whole tank.
+However, just like Java moss, it will greatly benefit from a steady water flow.
+Stagnant water promotes algae growth, which will damage this plant and the whole tank.
 Periodic water changes as well as trimmings can help make sure that Fissidens Fontanus reached its full growth potential.

 Plants Similar To Phoenix Moss